 The Church itself also never executed heretics-priests were forbidden to shed blood, as stated above.
 The convicts were given to the secular authorities, who executed them.
 The auto-da-fe (act of faith) did not refer to the executions itself, but the public penance of the convicted heretics which occurred before the sentences were to be carried out (many were spared at the last moment if they confessed and repented).

 Galileo was never tortured by the church.
-He was threatened with torture before confessing, but this was standard (as in, any court anywhere, secular or otherwise, had little problem with torture).
+He was threatened with torture before confessing, but this was standard (as in, any court anywhere, secular or otherwise, had little problem with torture at the time).
 His sentence for heresy was house arrest at his villa for the rest of his life.
 There were others, such as Giordano Bruno, who was burned at the stake for his Copernican and naturalist opinions.

 Bruno was not condemned for his defence of the Copernican system of astronomy, nor for his doctrine of the plurality of inhabited worlds, but for his theological heresy, among which were the following: that Christ was not God but merely an unusually skillful magician, that the Holy Ghost is the anima mundi, that the Devil will be saved, etc. Like all heretics, Bruno had multiple chances to repent, but persisted to speak his mind.
 Supposedly, he even told off the judge who sentenced him to death with: "Perhaps you pass this sentence upon me with more fear than I receive it."
 In the end, he had his tongue pierced to stop him speaking while going to the execution site.
 As his last act, he allegedly turned away from the cross held up to him by a priest.
 Bruno was Badass.